-The majority of our terminaling service agreements contain firm commitments for minimum revenue streams and are accounted for in accordance with ASC 840, Leases ("ASC 840 revenue").
+The majority of our terminaling services agreements contain minimum payment arrangements, resulting in a fixed amount of revenue recognized, which we refer to as "firm commitments" and are accounted for in accordance with ASC 840, Leases ("ASC 840 revenue").
 The remainder is recognized in accordance with ASC 606, Revenue From Contracts With Customers ("ASC 606 revenue").